yyl/Tracking-map-on-android/README.md

 The old one still works, but from now I will only update this version.*

 ###What could it do
-- start the background process to periodically track user's location (using GPS)
+- start the background process to periodically track user's location (GPS enabled)
 - for every point it records, it also obtain nearby places via Google Places API
 - store data and meta info into local database
 - an icon on notification bar to indicate the running process and also be able to go back to the app
-- start/stop function within the app
+- start/stop functions
-- export location data
+- export location data (to "sdcard/tracking/")
 - draw points on map based on the data

-###What's new
-- tracking method is more accurate
-- export the data in db to "sdcard/tracking/"
-- map visualization added (not real-time)
+- create log file automatically

 ###Dependencies
 - Android support library: could downloaded via Android SDK manager